manishnet/Git_hub/README.md

 # Git_hub
-this is my first git hub repository
+this is my first git hub repository and i am learning